nidhimanoj4/MovieViewer/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. Smooth Collection View integration that would have the same functionality as the table view
+1. How to smoothly integrate a Collection View that would have the same functionality as the table view
-2. Look into page animation views - such as a slide transition to the new page
+2. Discuss page animation views, such as a slide transition to a detailed page view

 ## Video Walkthrough